 See Hope, Our Lady of.
 The parish is still struggling with crumbling buildings and bad locations.
 This building isn’t quite the quagmire that the main one is, but there are obvious spots of water damage on the ceiling and in the corners.
 That’s not surprising, since many of those beautiful stained glass windows are showing alarming traces of bulging and bubbling.
 If they don’t get them fixed, and fast, I foresee a Plexiglas solution in their future.

 As for attendance, the numbers keep spiking somewhat, but are still in the 400-500 range.
 Not sure how many of them use this building, however.
-And while I think Our Lady of Hope will probably survive in one form or another, I can't say the same for what is probably an extraneous worship site.
+And while I think Our Lady of Hope will probably survive in one form or another, I can't say the same for what is an extraneous worship site.
 The parish doesn't even seem to hold regular mass here anymore, which is an ill omen indeed.

 The Fat Girl Principle: Of course.
 It’s 19th & Tioga; I can’t go anywhere around here without attracting attention.
 This time the Project was accosted by a couple of members, who politely inquired as to why we were there and encouraged us to come back after August, when their gospel choir gets back from vacation.

 Oh, and while taking some exterior shots, a different member loudly asked if I was going to fix up the church.